 The Calatonia and Subtle Touch workshop which we undertook with Anita over the course of a three day weekend was an expertly blended mix of theoretical deep diving into the subject alongside lots of practical hands-on experience in applying and receiving a whole range of Calatonia and Subtle Touch techniques and for some of us an upgrade of our already existing Calatonia practice.
 The whole experience left us feeling energised and excited to continue to be using this powerful technique in our own therapeutic work at The Oxford Development Centre.

-We use Calatonia and Subtle Touch regularly in our therapeutic approach at The Oxford Development Centre, helping to treat clients across Oxfordshire, Gloucestershire and beyond.
-We find it to be of great value complimenting other therapeutic approaches to provide a somatic outlet for many of our clients.
+Calatonia can of great value, complimenting other therapeutic approaches to provide a somatic outlet for many clients.
 If you have suffered from Trauma it can often be very difficult to stay connected to your body and can be hard to relax.
 Calatonia can be a very effective facilitator towards finding inner peace and balance without having to use any verbal communication and so we frequently use it to strengthen and embed the work of our therapy sessions.
 It can be a useful way to help clients ground after some deeper level therapeutic work to help them find a calm place of strength from which to end a therapy session, ready to face the rest of the day before them.